 This is what I feel happens in many relationships that fall victim to infidelity.
 The spouse who strays has spent years investing time, emotion and energy in the marriage.
 They may feel that no matter what they do, they cannot or, are not getting what they feel they need from the relationship.
 They lack the skills to do something different, something that might work in their favor and finally get them what they need from the relationship.
 They get stuck in a negative place.

 People who are stuck can see no way out, they view their problems as permanent and many times think the only way to get unstuck is to turn to someone else.
 A new relationship is a great way to distract themselves from the problems in a marriage.
 You are suddenly unstuck and enjoying the lust and passion that comes with a new found relationship.
 All of a sudden, they are getting every thing they need from another man or woman.
 After years of not getting their needs met in the marriage this can be a huge relief.

 If you are reading this article and are someone who has found relief in a relationship with someone other than your spouse, I have something I want you to do.
-Before you destroy your marriage by leaving for another person, I want you to think about what you are really feeling.
+Before you destroy your marriage and family by leaving for another person, I want you to think about what you are really feeling.
 Don’t use the new relationship as a distraction to keep you from being honest with yourself and your spouse.
 If you are a cheating spouse make sure that one of the problems below is not causing you to throw your marriage away just to keep from having to deal with them open and honestly.
 Do you feel your spouse is…

 - Dismissive of your feelings.

 - Not spending enough time with the family.

 - Not working with you as a couple to make the marriage better.